segabl/pd2-sh-complements/README.md

 - Inspire
   - Ace: Cooldown 20s → 60s

-*Inspire's cooldown is low enough to not really matter, the time it takes for someone to go into custody when downed is longer than the cooldown.*
+*Inspire's cooldown is low enough to not really matter, the time it takes for someone to go into custody when downed is longer than the cooldown of the skill.*
 *Increasing the cooldown makes Inspire usage more strategic and less abusable.*

 #### Controller